 - Discuss treatment options for Legionnaires’ disease

-This course is intended for multiple professions, including pharmacists, health educators, dietitians, nurses and laboratory technologists.
+This course is intended for multiple professions, including pharmacists, pharmacy techs, dietitians, health educators, and nurses.

 Dietitians: Take this version of the course to ensure you receive appropriate credit.

 OnCourse Learning is a Continuing Professional Education (CPE) Accredited Provider (#GD001) with the Commission on Dietetic Registration (CDR).
 This course is a level 1 course with suggested learning codes of 4000, 4040, 4050, 5000, 5270 and performance indicators of 8.3.6, 8.3.7.

 OnCourse Learning is also accredited by the Florida Council of Dietetics and Nutrition (provider # FBN 50-1489).

 This program has been approved for fulfilling the continuing education requirements of the Certifying Board for Dietary Managers (CBDM).
 Granting prior approval does not constitute endorsement of the program content or its program sponsor.